coleged/tesmon/readme.md

 A working project exploring the REST API to the Tesla Electric Car.

-Status:
+Status:<br>
                        Have  REST API  worked out.
   23/10/20        Streaming API.
-Initiation handshake seems to be working, but no data streaming yet.
+Initiation handshake seems to be working, but no data streaming yet.<br>
   2/11/20          Much tidy up of classes.
 Now have wakeup working reliably.
 Still not managed to get
                             any streaming.